Trout with bacon

 A very nice, tasty and easy way of preparing a trout or a small salmon.

-This course requires a whole fish.
+a whole fish.
 The ideal size is around 2-4 lbs. or 1-2 kilos.
 That's about a 20-25 inch or 50-65 centimeters fish.
 A 2 lbs. fish will serve three people, maybe four if they aren't too hungry, but just barely.
 A 2 kilos fish will easily serve four hungry grownups, and take nicely care of six people.

-Apart from the fish you will need:
+Apart from the fish

 - Lean, diced bacon, a couple of hundred grams per kilo fish or 3-4 ounces per lb.
 I usually buy a whole piece and cut it myself.